twofivefivedev/metlink-train-schedule/metlink-train-schedule-nextjs/docs/mock-data-testing.md

 3. Enable cancellation alerts in preferences
 4. Visit: `http://localhost:3000?mockScenario=cancelled`
 5. You should see a cancellation alert notification
+6. Note: The cancelled scenario includes some cancelled trains mixed with normal/on-time trains

 ### Testing Delay Alerts